robfatland/digitaltwin/aws/README.md

 These notes are specific to composing the cloud element for a digital twin project on Amazon Web Services (AWS).
 Detailed instructions and notes follow in subsequent sections.
 There are three primary services in play here:
-A serverless functions ('AWS Lambda'), a serverless noSQL database ('[DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStarted.html)') and an API endpoint visible to the outside world ('API Gateway').
+A serverless functions ('AWS Lambda'), a serverless NoSQL database ('[DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStarted.html)') and an API endpoint visible to the outside world ('API Gateway').